 Jessica Kitner – Contributor

 Dabbling in the world of horror since the late 90’s, my specialty is finding beauty in the horrible, Brought up on a steady diet of Scream and Freddy Kruger, I long for the days of bad hair and even worse one-liners.
-I’ll practical effects over CGI any day of the week.
+I’ll take practical effects over CGI any day of the week.

 Melonie Klouda-Smith – Contributor